stevavoliajvar/stop_cloudflare/PEOPLE.md

+- what’s up with the site cloudflare thing?
+I haven’t been able to edit a design in 4 days that I need to fix.
+It hasn’t worked on pc or mobile.
+Whenever I’ve tried to do it on mobile the template just blanks and When I tried to do it on pc it just gives me an error ([phoboshop1](https://twitter.com/phoboshop1/status/1344289213072732160))
 - - if you could allow me to connect to your website from my home or work IP addresses, that would be great.
 Turn down your cloudflare protections a little.
 I get the "VPN" not allowed error from my home, and need to use a VPN to get to the site. 🙄 ([kajer533](https://twitter.com/kajer533/status/1344008960890687488))
 - unfortunately suffering from a few errors - 'network error: JSON Parse error:' on the app and cloudflare error pages on browser. tried resetting Qs to no avail. hopefully correctable. ([keaanamin](https://twitter.com/KeaanAmin/status/1343603273970970626))
 - Hi is your service down?
 I get a 504 Cloudflare timeout error when I tried to click on add-to-cart.
 And haven't been able to login. ([henry000dev](https://twitter.com/henry000dev/status/1343377428052287490))